 S.Korea reports 476 new coronavirus cases, raising total to 4,212

-The agency said some Shincheonji Church of Jesus members in January visited the central Chinese city of Wuhan, where the disease emerged late last year, though it was investigating to determine whether that played a role in the outbreak.
+The agency said some members of the church in January visited the central Chinese city of Wuhan, where the disease emerged late last year, though it was investigating to determine whether that played a role in the outbreak.
+"We will take all necessary measures we can if there are signs that the church did not cooperate with us intentionally or for other reasons," Vice Health Minister Kim Gang-lip told a briefing.
+"But until then, it is substantially helpful to draw the church's voluntary cooperation using the information they've provided."

+Seoul has asked prosecutors to consider a murder investigation into the church's founder and chairman, Lee Man-hee, saying the church was liable for its refusal to cooperate with efforts to stop the disease.
+The church issued a statement late on Sunday reiterating calls for an end to "stigmatisation, hatred and slander" against its followers, saying it was cooperating with the government.

+The secretive church faces unprecedented scrutiny from authorities and the public, with all of its 310,000 known followers and "trainees" are being tested for the virus.
+Founder and self-proclaimed messiah Lee is scheduled to hold a news conference in Gapyeong, northeast of Seoul, at 3 p.m.
+Monday local time (0600 GMT).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)